dime-worldbank/dimeanalytics/scto/wbg-scto-guide.md

 To pause a SurveyCTO survey for $20 per month, visit eServices and submit a request for “[SurveyCTO - Pause Server](https://worldbankgroup.service-now.com/wbg?id=wbg_sc_catalog&sys_id=87ebb44ddbc1dc10d37979668c961931)”.
 Requests are fulfilled within 2 business day.
+When you are ready to resume your group, you must submit a new eServices request for "[SurveyCTO - New Server]{(https://worldbankgroup.service-now.com/wbg?id=wbg_sc_catalog&sys_id=7d1e71b86f16d340db112d232e3ee4aa)}" with the same survey name, starting on the planned resume date and extending to the desired new end date.
+Your group will then continue with no interruption.

 ## Ending your Group
 When you create your group, you will indicate an anticipated end date for the server in the eServices request.